LuisCortesPrg/a_por_la_octava/js/readme.md

 # World cup
 ## Description
-<p>World cup is a football game in which the player tries to score a goal after  hitting the defender with the ball to clear the way until the goalkeeper<p>
+<p>World cup is a football game in which the player tries to score a goal after  hitting the defender with the ball to clear the way until the goalkeeper</p>

 ## Main Functionalities
 - Messi move automatically foward  ahd players change direction by clicking <strong>up</strong> and <strong>down</strong>.
 - Messi shoots by pressing  <strong>space</strong> and it is necessary to hit the enemies and makes them disappear clearing the way.